 If you would like to avoid this, have a look at your local pharmacy for a plant-based liquid bottle of lecithin.
 This serves as an emulsifying agent that helps fuse the various ingredients.

 Fill your finished DIY body wash in small glass bottles or your empty shower gel bottles.

 This article was translated to English by Evan Binford.
-You can view the original here: Duschgel selber machen: Eine einfache Anleitung** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can view the original here: Duschgel selber machen: Eine einfache Anleitung** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?